Conder named new head coach of Plainsmen

 For now he is going to also serve as the offensive coordinator, but may hire someone for that role.

-"Right now we will say it's going to be me," he said.
-"I'm going to bringing in some outside guys, a couple of buddies from Texas up here in the next week.
+“Right now we will say it’s going to be me,” he said.
+“I’m going to bring in some outside guys, a couple of buddies from Texas, up here in the next week.
 It should be exciting.
-We have some good young guys and some kid magnets that run the same offense I've ran."
+We have some good young guys and some kid magnets that run the same offense I’ve ran.”

 After playing two quarterbacks — Aidan Robinson and Bennett Percival — last season, Conder said that won’t be the case when the Plainsmen hit the field in August.